Skip to main content

 Real Academic Databases

 Search 250M+ works from OpenAlex, Semantic Scholar, and CrossRef.
-Every citation is real and verifiable with DOI links.
+Every ASA citation is real and verifiable with DOI links.

 ASA 6th Edition Compliant

-Author-Date In-Text Citations
+Author-Date In-Text Format

 ASA Citation Examples